ibmresilient/resilient-community-apps/fn_cisco_asa/README.md

   List the Key Features of the Integration
 -->
 <p>
-<b>Use Case:</b> A SOC analyst using the IBM Security SOAR Platform wants to be able to block and unblock machines on the network quickly during a security event.
-The Cisco ASA shoulds already be configured with <b>Cisco ASA network object groups </b> called something list BLACKLIST_IN and BLACKLIST_OUT.
+<b>Use Case:</b> A SOC analyst using the IBM Security SOAR Platform and Cisco ASA firewall(s) would like the ability to block and unblock machines on the network quickly during a security event.

+<b> This app provides the capility to move Cisco ASA network objects in and out of a Cisco ASA network object group.
+The Cisco ASA shoulds already be pre-configured with <b>Cisco ASA network object groups </b> called something list BLACKLIST_IN and BLACKLIST_OUT.
+The app uses the Cisco ASA REST API to add and remove the network objects from the network object group.

 * Allows a SOC analyst to pre-configure 20 available firewalls with credentials in the app.config file.
 Each firewall contains a list of Cisco ASA named network object groups for blacklisting inbound traffic and a outbound traffic, also specified in the app.config.
-* Provides the ability to display all IP address currently in a network object group  blacklist in a data table.
+* Provides the ability to display all IP addresses currently in a network object group blacklist in a data table.
-* Allows for the addition of IP addresses to the blacklist.
+* Provides the ability to add IP address to the blacklist (network object group).
-* Allows for the removal of IP addresses from the blacklist.
+* Provides the ability to remove an IP addresses from blacklist (network object group).
+* The following IP network objects are can be added/removed from a network object group:
+  * IPv4Address
+  * IPv4Range
+  * IPv4Network
+  * IPv4FQDN
+  * IPv6Address
+  * IPv6Range
+  * IPv6Network
+  * IPv6FQDN

 ---